 Grades 5-8: Behavior violations will result in a discipline notice/conduct report by the person witnessing the violation.
-On receipt of the third notice in a given trimester, a student will be issued a Detention Referral and serve a 45 minute detention the next school day or on the subsequent Monday if the infraction occurs on a Friday.
+On receipt of the third notice in a given trimester, a student will be issued a Detention Notice and serve a 45 minute detention on the subsequent Thursday.